Ionian Islands Yacht Charter Guide

 Charter a Luxury Yacht in the Ionian Islands - Discover the highlights of Kefalonia, Zakynthos, Corfu and Lefkas on your Greece Yacht Charter

-The Ionian Islands comprise of 7 big, and a dozen smaller green emeralds sprung over the turquoise waters on the West coast of Greece.
+The Ionian Islands are formed by seven large and a dozen smaller green emeralds sprung out of the turquoise waters on the west coast of Greece.
 Heavily influenced by neighboring Italy, the Ionians are distinctly different than the more renowned Cyclades.
-They boast trees hugging the coast, a myriad of small, protected bays and islets and multi-colored houses make for an ideal cruising ground.
+They boast trees hugging the coast, a myriad of small, protected bays and islets and multi-colored houses, which make for an ideal cruising ground.
 This is a tranquil cruising area, with great restaurants but no big beach clubs like in Mykonos.
 There is however a unique coastal morphology to be explored with literally hundreds of protected beaches and anchorages, lovely smaller and bigger caves by the sea, lively little ports and –if you care for some night life, the big islands have lots of bars and clubs!

 The Ionian islands culture represent a unique blend of East and West (with the West being more dominant).
 Whilst walking in the old city of Corfu you might think you are in a Northern Italian city centre with the back to back buildings and the spacious arcades.
 Similarly, the rural areas and villages are displaying a Tuscany-like image of rolling hills with coloured houses.
 There are very few boats actually based in the Ionians, mainly due to the fact that Greek Yacht owners live in Athens and they wish to have their vessels based next to them.
 However, we solve this issue by relocating to the Ionians for a charter, in which case the client will pay extra for the relocation fees.